 If you're using a piece of software, say like a browser, and the browser has a security bug that is exploitable, then it is possible for an attacker to possibly gain access to your computer.
 How much damage the attacker can do on your computer depends on the underlying security of the operating system.

 OpenBSD has a number of mitigation techniques build into the kernel and base system that makes life really difficult for an attacker.
 This means that it becomes much more difficult for an attacker to gain unauthorized access to your system in the first place, using the normal exploitation techniques which work on many other operating system like Microsoft Windows, Linux, Mac OS, and others.
 It also means that if an attacker should gain access to your system despite these mitigations, the amount of damage the attacker can do is very limited and constricted.

 Here is a list of some of the OpenBSD security innovations build into the operating system and enabled by default.

-Several of these innovations has been adopted and implemented by other operating systems projects thanks to the work done by the OpenBSD developers.
+Several of these innovations has been adopted and implemented by other operating systems thanks to the work done by the OpenBSD developers.

 OpenBSD is a robust and reliable operating system that you can run with minimal interaction once it is setup.
-It is actually the only operating system that enables you to sleep at night in case you're running any system critical software.
+It is actually the only operating system that truly enables you to sleep at night in case you're running any system critical software.